merimak/802_15_4MACperf_datasets/datasets/README.md

 * '*COR*' is the Channel Occupancy Ratio which indicates the level of interference generated, e.g. a level of 20 indicates a interference pattern generated 20% of a time period, i.e. transmitting a modulated carrier for 2ms, followed by a 8 ms idle period- repeated during the experiment.

-The folder *Testing_data* contains measurements from additional experiments that were used for testing the developed machine learning model in the publication.
+The folder [*Testing_data*](Testing_data/) contains coarse-granularity measurements from a separate set of experiments that were used for testing the developed machine learning model in the publication.
 It has the same format as the aforementioned datasets, for a observation interval granularity of 30 seconds.